mpourmpoulis/PythonVoiceCodingPlugin/doc/Operations.md

 "[smart] paste [<color>] back [with <surrounding_punctuation>]"
 ```

-by means of the last optional parameter you can specify some punctuation to surround while what ever is being pasted back. currently the available options that are provided by default are
+by means of the last optional parameter you can specify some punctuation to surround  what ever is being pasted back.
+Currently the available options that are provided by default are

 ```python
 Choice("surrounding_punctuation",{